jkingportfolio/CI_PP4_Pic_Pals/README.md

 - [Psycopg2](https://pypi.org/project/psycopg2/) - Used as a PostgreSQL adaptor
 - [Gunicorn](https://gunicorn.org/) - Used for being a pure-Python HTTP server for WSGI applications
 - [Git](https://git-scm.com/) - Used for version control.
-- [GitHub](https://github.com/) - Used to deploy the projects code.
+- [GitHub](https://github.com/) - Used to deploy the project's code.
 - [Gitpod](https://www.gitpod.io/) - Used to develop and test code.
 - [Heroku Platform](https://id.heroku.com/) - Used to deploy the live project.
 - [Crispy Forms](https://django-crispy-forms.readthedocs.io/en/latest/) - Used to format forms.